kristjank/ark-presentation-ots-2018/PITCHME.md

   - 65% companies are contributing to open source projects
   - git is the overwhelming choice for versioning with 73%
   - 90% Open source is the engine of innovation

 +++
+### @fa[osi] Open Source Software(OSS): Challenges
+- Survey by <a href="http://www.infosysblogs.com/infosysdigital/2016/06/open_source_software_wave_of_future.html">Black Duck Software [N: 1313]</a>
+  - 50 percent of companies haveno formal policy for choosing open source code
+  - 47 percent have no formal process in place to track open source code
+  - 1/3 of companies have no process for identifying, tracking or remediating known open source vulnerabilities
+  - 50% of OSS project have no license defined

++++